 Two-Way Pet Camera with Audio

-Although I wouldn’t recommend this option to help with your Malamute’s anxiety, it is a great way to monitor your dog and intervene on bad behavior.
-It is also a great method to use in addition to any of the other ideas above.
+Although I wouldn’t recommend this option to help with your malamute’s anxiety, it is a great way to monitor your dog and intervene in bad behavior.
+It is also an excellent method in addition to the other ideas above.

 Leaving an Alaskan Malamute alone can be challenging as the breed is notoriously bad at spending time alone and can be destructive.